OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - `system` contains the system-facing playback system

-The most important part of this module is `PlaybackLayout`, which is a custom `ViewGroup` that implements the playback bar and it's ability to slide up into the full playback view. `MainFragment` controls this `ViewGroup`, more specifically the bar view, as it can't be an independent fragment due to a couple of annoying reasons.
+The most important part of this module is `PlaybackLayout`, which is a custom `ViewGroup` that implements the playback bar and it's ability to slide up into the full playback view. `MainFragment` controls this `ViewGroup`.

 #### `.search`